miyako/tree-sitter-fourd/README.md

 The unsigilled process variable is a recurring hazard: a variable may be named `local`, `server`, or `defer`, colliding with keywords.

+**Reserved system variables [reported].** 4D predefines a set of unsigilled, unshadowable process variables — `OK`, `Error`, `Document` and others.
+They are a third builtin namespace alongside commands and constants, and some are multi-word, so they are table-driven rather than a keyword list.

 ### 2.5 Literals **[verified / reported]**

 | Form | Type | Notes |